apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 `ABC`.
 Similarly, the second `type` and `baseUrl` properties refer to the same client because they have the same 'key':
 `XYZ`.

-Any extension that is downloaded will be stored in the directory specified by the `nifi.stateless.nar.directory` property described above.
+Any extension that is downloaded will be stored in the directory specified by the `nifi.stateless.extensions.directory` property described above.

 | Property Name | Description | Example Value |
 |---------------|-------------|---------------|